-We next focus on hypothesis 3 by examining the ratios of long- and short-term debt to equity.12 From these we can assess the type of substitution effects that are taking place in terms to changes to capital structure.
-Once more the results for SC firms are consistent with the financing patterns predicted in hypothesis 3.
-SC investable firms are found to have the lowest ratio of total debt to equity, suggesting that they use more equity finance as a source of long-term financing post liberalization.
-Admittedly these findings are not definitive proof that SC firms use more equity after becoming investable.
-For example, in the long-term debt to equity regressions, the negative coefficient may arise due to falling long-term debt, with no change in equity.
+We next focus on hypothesis 3 by examining the ratios of long- and shortterm debts to equity.
+12 From these we can assess the type of substitution effects that are taking place in terms to changes to capital structure.
+Once more, the results for SC firms are consistent with the financing patterns predicted in hypothesis 3.
+SC investable firms are found to have the lowest ratio of total debt to equity, suggesting that they use more equity finance as a source of long-term financing post-liberalization.
+Admittedly, these findings are not definitive proof that SC firms use more equity after becoming investable.
+For example, in the long-term debt to equity regressions, the negative coefficient may arise because of falling long-term debt, with no change in equity.
 To try and overcome this shortcoming, we estimate Eq.
-(3) with net equity issuance13 as the dependent variable (unreported).
+(3) with net equity issuance as the dependent variable (unreported).
 This yields a coefficient on the investable dummy that is positive (0.059), and statistically significant (t-stat is 13.72).
-Thus the evidence is consistent with our hypothesis that, post-liberalization SC firms enjoy greater access to equity financing and re-balance their capital structures away from debt instruments.
-This is consistent with the view that institutional equity investors, foreign investors in this instance, are more likely to invest in firms that practise sound corporate governance (see Li et al., 2008; Leuz et al., 2009; and Ferreira and Matos, 2008).
-Focussing specifically on stock market liberalizations, Bae and Goyal (2010) show that better-governed firms enjoy the largest gains from such programs, in terms of stock price revaluations and changes in investment.
+Thus, the evidence is consistent with our hypothesis that, post-liberalization SC firms enjoy greater access to equity financing and re-balance their capital structures away from debt instruments.
+This is consistent with the view that institutional equity investors, foreign investors in this instance, are more likely to invest in firms that practice sound corporate governance (see Ferreira and Matos 2008; Li et al. 2008; Leuz et al. 2009).
+Focusing specifically on stock market liberalizations, Bae and Goyal (2010) show that better-governed firms enjoy the largest gains from such programs, in terms of stock price revaluations and changes in investment.
 O'Connor (2012) finds likewise for investable firms from a broader sample of emerging market countries.
-In contrast, DC firms show no clear pattern post-liberalization.
+In contrast, DC firms show no clear pattern postliberalization.
 They display no tendency to increase the proportion of equity financing employed.
 In fact, SC non-investable firms still typically have greater equity investment.
-As discussed above, the main change for DC firms is a lengthening of the debt maturity.
+As discussed earlier, the main change for DC firms is a lengthening of the debt maturity.